 It’s delightfully cruelty-free, which is ideal for folks like me who prefer our finned friends not be yanked from their homes with a hook ripping into their mouths.
 With Earthing, fish flit freely beneath the surface as you tidy up around them.

-Whatever pollutant you retrieve during your expedition, relish the sense of pride as you toss that sucker in the trash.
+Whatever pollutant you retrieve during your expedition, relish the sense of pride as you toss that sucker in the trash (or the recycling, if it’s recyclable).
 But first, snap a photo.
 You earned it.

 This article was originally published on May 9, 2018.